CharmyyPatel/CharmsBookStore/CharmsBookStore/README.txt

 0405
 Slept for 2hrs and then again started working on it.
 Forgot to mention in Readme on starting time But uptill last step I did was of adding Category to DropDown Navbar.

+0425
+Added Upsert text to the razor view. content was provided in the assignment 2 files